 Baha’i Gardens

 One of the most beautiful gardens in the world , free to enter and with 1,500 steps you will want to be wearing your trainers!
-Note, this whole day out dress should be respectful.

 The Baha’i Gardens are set on Mount Carmel with views spanning the whole of Akko and beyond it is a picture pit stop at the very least!

-Visiting Caesarea, Akko, and the Bahá’à Gardens is a wonderful way to experience the cultural and historical richness of Israel.
+Visiting Caesarea, Akko, and the Bahá’í Gardens is a wonderful way to experience the cultural and historical richness of Israel.
 Whether you’re a history buff or just looking for beautiful views or wasabi sorbet these places offer something for everyone.
 I would highly recommend a guide or a tour to really be able to understand the significance and importance of these places.
 We used Yoav Biller company for a private tour guide and there’s also tons of group tours available too.